collective/tutorial.todoapp/docs/chapter_1.rst

 bypass trying to explain what that means and just fix it.
 Relax, enjoy, and finish the tutorial!

-If you aren't interested in workflows, or already know all about this stuff, feel free to skip straight to the next chapter!

 Todo Items really have 2 states that we are interested in: `open` and `complete`.
 Let's make that happen.